ruyd/Concentrate/README.md

 Reading a lot and studying a bit on YouTube?

-Me too but it's difficult with so many advertising gimmicks.
+Me too but it's difficult with so much advertising.

 This add-on grew from defending against distractions to a surprisingly helpful tool.